Oleksandr-Spivak/qa-automation-framework/README.md

 These areas can be added later, but are excluded to keep the project focused on UI automation fundamentals.

 ## Project Structure
+/e2e
+homepage.spec.ts # Homepage smoke validation
+navigation-login.spec.ts # Login navigation flow
+interaction-incorrect-login.spec.ts # Negative login scenario
+playwright.config.ts # Playwright configuration

+### Structure Notes
+- Tests are grouped under a single e2e directory.
+- Each spec file focuses on a specific user flow or behavior.
+- Tests are independent and can be executed in any order.